-Candidates should have a first class or upper second class (2:1) honours degree (or the equivalent from an overseas university).
-We may consider candidates with a lower second class degree or with professional qualifications from a recognised institution if they can show relevant work experience and/or relevant professional qualifications, can demonstrate that they are highly motivated, and have referees from their university or employment strongly supporting their admission onto a masters level programme.
-For further details see website.
+Candidates should have a upper second class (2:1) honours degree.
+We may consider candidates with a lower second class degree or with professional qualifications from a recognised institution if they:

 Months of entry

-This master's in Ageing & Society is aimed at social scientists who wish to develop their knowledge and understanding of the experience of ageing, ageing societies and policies for an ageing world.
-The MSc pathway focuses on quantitative research methods and data analysis and the MA pathway on qualitative research methods and data analysis.
+Develop your knowledge and understanding of the experience of ageing societies and policies for an ageing world in our course.
+Ideal for social scientists, our course offers outstanding flexibility, with two pathways of study available: the MSc pathway focuses on quantitative research methods and data analysis while the MA concentrates on qualitative research methods and analysis.
+Join one of the leading centres for the study of ageing and later life worldwide.

-- Students gain an awareness of national, cross-national and comparative perspectives of ageing populations, the ageing process and older people in society throughout the programme.
+- Provides an awareness of national, crossnational and comparative perspectives of ageing populations, the ageing process and older people in society.

 - Located in the heart of London.